Twelve Tribes communities

-The Twelve Tribes, formerly known as the Vine Christian Community Church, the Northeast Kingdom Community Church, the Messianic Communities, and the Community Apostolic Order, is a movement which is described as either a cult or a new religious movement.
-It was founded by Gene Spriggs and sprang out of the Jesus movement in 1972 in Chattanooga, Tennessee.
+The Twelve Tribes, formerly known as the Vine Christian Community Church, the Northeast Kingdom Community Church, the Messianic Communities, and the Community Apostolic Order, is a cult and new religious movement.
+It was founded by Gene Spriggs and it sprang out of the Jesus movement in Chattanooga, Tennessee in 1972.
 The group calls itself an attempt to recreate the 1st-century church as it is described in the Book of Acts.

 The group's origins in Chattanooga led to planted churches in surrounding areas.
-In the late seventies, the group began a community in Island Pond, Vermont.
-The group eventually left Tennessee and moved primarily to Vermont.
-The Twelve Tribes's beliefs resemble those of Christian fundamentalism, the Hebrew Roots movement, Messianic Judaism, and the Sacred Name Movement; however, the group believes that all other denominations are fallen, and it therefore refuses to align itself with any denomination or movement.
-The group also exclusively uses the original Hebrew name of "Yahshua" for Jesus.
-Believing that the name "Yahshua" represents the nature of Jesus, the group bestows upon each member a Hebrew name that is meant to reflect the personality of the individual.
+In the late seventies, the group established a community in Island Pond, Vermont.
+The group eventually left Tennessee and primarily moved to Vermont.
+The Twelve Tribes's beliefs resemble those of Christian fundamentalism, the Hebrew Roots movement, Messianic Judaism, and the Sacred Name Movement; however, the group refuses to align itself with any denomination or movement because it believes that all other denominations are fallen.
+Additionally, the group exclusively uses its own recreation of the original Hebrew name of Jesus, "Yahshua".
+Believing that the name "Yahshua" represents the nature of Jesus, the group gives each member a Hebrew name that is meant to reflect the personality of the individual.

-They have been criticized for their beliefs and practices, including for their supremacist views towards black and Jewish people outside of their membership.
-The group's teachings have been characterized as racist, misogynistic and homophobic, and ex-members report excessive corporal punishment, failure to stop child sexual abuse, and exploitation of followers for labor.
+The group has been criticized for its beliefs and practices, including its supremacist views towards Black and Jewish people.
+The group's teachings have been characterized as racist, misogynistic and homophobic, and ex-members accuse it of inflicting excessive corporal punishment, failing to stop child sexual abuse, and exploiting members for labor.
 Authorities removed forty children from the group in Germany after a journalist showed evidence of child abuse.
 The action was upheld by the European Court of Human Rights.

-Common sources for funding, and also that serve as a means to interact with and engage the public, include restaurants like "The Yellow Deli" and community marketplaces.
+Common sources of funding that enable the group to interact with the public include restaurants like The Yellow Deli and community marketplaces.

 History

 Origins

-The origins of the Twelve Tribes can be tracked back to the "Light Brigade," a 1972 teenagers' ministry.
-The ministry operated out of "The Lighthouse," a small coffee shop in the home of Gene Spriggs and wife Marsha.
+The origins of the Twelve Tribes can be traced back to the "Light Brigade for Jesus Christ," a 1972 teenagers' ministry.
+The ministry operated out of "The Lighthouse," a small coffee shop in the home of Gene Spriggs, also known as Yoneq, and his wife, Marsha.
 The Light Brigade began living communally and opened a restaurant, "The Yellow Deli", while its members were attending several churches, before they decided to join the First Presbyterian Church.
 Members of the Light Brigade, while affiliated with First Presbyterian, caused friction within its establishment by bringing in anyone who was willing to come with them, including members of different social classes and racial groups, a practice which was not engaged in at that time.
-On January 12, 1975, the group arrived at First Presbyterian only to find out that the service had been cancelled for the Super Bowl, this led the group to form The Vine Christian Community Church.
+On January 12, 1975, the group arrived at First Presbyterian only to find out that the service had been cancelled for the Super Bowl, leading the group to form The Vine Christian Community Church.
 During this time, the group "planted" churches, each with its own Yellow Deli, in Dalton and Trenton, Georgia; Mentone, Alabama; and Dayton, Tennessee.